nahueld/portfolia/README.md

 ## Notes

 - I'm using the unsplash library for simplicity however `npm audit` shows a high risk vulnerability, this lib. should not be used in prod.
+- I'm holding state in mobx but for now I'm not falling back to URL parameters on refresh.